 The translational motion of the molecule(M) along the three axes are shown as red arrows in the figure below –

 A non-linear molecule rotates along the x-, y- and z-axis as shown in the figure above.
-A linear molecule will rotate only around 2 axes.
+A linear molecule will rotate only around 2 axes, as the third dimension is missing.

 What is a harmonic oscillator?